michiproep/ioBroker.kiwi/README.md

 - **getHistory.mjs** – Retrieve historical state data (time series, trends).
 - ~~**getAdapters.mjs** – List all installed adapters in the system.~~
 - ~~**getInstances.mjs** – List all running adapter instances.~~

+**Attention** i removed a tool from an earlier version, used to discover non indexed states and objects. i will add that back in later.

 ## Changelog